-We have seen the marketplace adapt to many shifts through the last 25 years across our work in different series, sports, brands and partners.
+We have seen the marketplace adapt to many shifts across our work in different series, sports, brands and partners.
 Now more than ever, these essential pillars of value are shining through the more mainstream vanities such as views, attendee counts, and impressions.

 You will find new and fresh value when your organization limits the inbound noise to focus on these core principles.
 These principles have been distilled down to their most essential form so you can get right to it.